tj0389/Sudoku-Solver/README.md

 Key Points of Project -

-   1. Train Deep Learning/CNN Model to recoginse handwritten digit in sudoku.
-   2. Use Opencv libraray in Python to do all image Modification like add blur,border to identify the digits.
+   1. Use Opencv libraray in Python to do all image Modification like add blur,border to make identification of digits easier.
+   2. Train Deep Learning/CNN Model to recoginse handwritten digit in sudoku.
+   3. Solve the Sudoku using backtracking techniques/algorithms.
-   3. Use warp techniques to project the solved sudoku to the original image.
+   4. Use warp techniques to project the solved sudoku to the original image.

 ![alt text](https://github.com/tj0389/Sudoku-Solver/blob/main/Screenshot%202020-11-09%20114810.jpg)